Grant Access to Azure SQL Database

 Kunal Rathi

-With over a decade of experience in data engineering and analytics, I've assisted countless clients in gaining valuable insights from their data.
+With over 13 years of experience in data engineering and analytics, I've assisted countless clients in gaining valuable insights from their data.
 As a dedicated supporter of Data, Cloud and DevOps, I'm excited to connect with individuals who share my passion for this field.
 If my work resonates with you, we can talk and collaborate.

 Shopping Cart